 News

-The night lizards may have been the only terrestrial vertebrates that survived in the region of the asteroid impact 66 ...
+The night lizards may have been the only terrestrial vertebrates that survived in the region of the asteroid impact 66 million years ago, which led to the extinction of non-avian dinosaurs ...

 Thirty minutes.
 That's all it took, 66 million years ago, to put the future on track for you to be reading this.
 Had the Manhattan-Island-size asteroid that crashed into the Gulf of Mexico arrived ...